ahmedzzabdalla0/auth-frontend/README.md

 ### Features

 - **Route Protection**

   - If a user tries to access any route, authentication and authorization are verified.
   - If logged in and navigates to `login`/`signup`, they are redirected to the dashboard.
   - If not authenticated, accessing protected routes redirects them back to `login`.

 - **Atomic Design Structure**
   - Organized and scalable folder structure for components.
+  - App Router Structure with layouts and nested routes.

 ---